ValantisLabs/valantis-hot/README.md

 # Valantis

-Implementation of the Valantis SOT LM smart contracts in Solidity.
+Implementation of the Valantis HOT smart contracts in Solidity.

 ## Setting up Foundry